← Back to Blog

 Where Alliances Create Real Value: Frequent Flyer Programs

 The primary value of alliances for travelers is frequent flyer reciprocity.
-If you hold Gold status on Lufthansa Miles & More, you can access Star Alliance Gold benefits — business class lounge access, priority boarding, extra baggage allowance — when flying any of the 26 member airlines.
+If you hold Gold status on Lufthansa how frequent flyer miles work & More, you can access Star Alliance Gold benefits — business class lounge access, priority boarding, extra baggage allowance — when flying any of the 26 member airlines.
 A Oneworld Sapphire card (BA Gold, AA Gold, or any Oneworld equivalent) unlocks lounge access across all 13 member airlines globally.

 Alliance award redemptions are where the real savings potential exists.
 British Airways Avios can be spent on Cathay Pacific, Iberia, or Qatar Airways flights (all Oneworld) at rates that sometimes produce business class tickets at substantially below cash price.
 Delta SkyMiles spent on Air France flights.
 United MileagePlus miles spent on Singapore Airlines First Class (theoretically — in practice the availability is extremely limited but the redemption value when it appears is exceptional).